manojgayala/Weak-Isolation-Levels-Testing/README.md

 # Weak-Isolation-Levels-Testing
-The litmus test cases for project.
+The litmus testcases for the project will be available in this repository.